ichdasich/bbb-rev-prox/README.md

 to the web host, so they are also auto-generated there.
 Please figure out your own method there.
 For the test-setup, I opted for generating an ssh-key for root on web.nat.home.aperture-labs.org and adding the pub-key on bbb.nat.home.aperture-labs.org.
-I then setup the following cron-job ob web.nat.home.aperture-labs.org:
+I then setup the following cron-job on web.nat.home.aperture-labs.org:

 `23 1   *   *   *     rsync -av root@10.23.42.5:/etc/letsencrypt /etc && service nginx reload`